On This Page

 Berg Lake Trail

-Starting October 1, reservations for the following season are available for the Berg Lake Trail in Mount Robson Provincial Park and must be made online.
-To meet demand for this world class destination, the Berg Lake Trail is 100% reservable.
+For the 2021 season, reservations for the Berg Lake Trail in Mount Robson Provincial Park will open January 2021 and must be made online.
+To meet demand for this world-class destination, the Berg Lake Trail is 100% reservable in advance of arrival.

 Accepted at Robson Meadows, Robson River and Lucerne.
 First-come, first-served sites are also available.